ga-wdi-lessons/sinatra-rest/intro-and-params.md

 -----

-How are we going to put the chocolate of our awesome Ruby skills together with the peanut butter of our ninja-like HTML skills?
+How can we combine our Ruby skills with what we learned about HTML, CSS, and JavaScript?

 How can we build applications that are backed by *data in a database*, but have an interface on the *web*?